 There are many types of laser levels that simplify long distance leveling.
 The inexpensive version we’re showing is a small “torpedo” level with a built-in laser light.
-Turn on the laser light and adjust the level until the bubble is centered between the lines.
+To learn how to use a level, turn on the laser light and adjust the level until the bubble is centered between the lines.
 The point of visible laser light will be level with a reference mark on the body of the level.
 More expensive laser levels have self-leveling mechanisms that eliminate the need to adjust the bubble.

 You can mount laser levels on a tripod, but if you don’t own a tripod, thread a 1/4-in.
 No. 20 machine screw into the hole on the bottom of the level, letting it protrude about 1/4 in. to serve as a pivot point.
 Set the level onto the pivot and use shims to center the bubble (photo below).
 Mark the wall at the dot of light and measure up or down to the desired height.
 Then swivel the laser on the pivot, level it, mark the wall again, and measure up or down the same distance.
 Snap a line between the points.

 One of the quickest and easiest ways to plumb up or down from any given point is with a plumb bob (sold at hardware stores and home centers).
-We’re using the plumb bob to transfer layout marks from the floor to the ceiling.
-Suspend the plumb bob about 1/2 in. above the floor and center the point exactly over the intersecting lines.
+So what is a plumb bob?
+We’re using a plumb bob to transfer layout marks from the floor to the ceiling.
+To learn how to use a level, suspend the plumb bob about 1/2 in. above the floor and center the point exactly over the intersecting lines.
 Then mark the location on the ceiling.
 The key to accuracy is to wait for the bob to stop swinging.
 To speed things up, ask a helper to steady the plumb bob while you adjust the position of the string.
 Plumb bobs have one major drawback: They don’t work in windy conditions.

 This is probably old news to you smartphone veterans out there, but for you newbies, here’s the tip.
 Your phone can work like a small level or plumb bob.
 You can download a level app, or your phone may already have a leveling app built into the operating system.
 You wouldn’t want to build an addition with a phone level, but it can come in handy for little leveling tasks around the house.